-The Medical Control Board/Office of the Medical Director protocols development team has taken exhaustive efforts in developing and reviewing these protocols for accuracy.
+The Medical Control Board/Office of the Medical Director protocol development team has taken exhaustive efforts in developing and reviewing these protocols for accuracy.
 Despite every human effort, unintended typographical errors may persist.
 EMS professionals are directed to always deliver care with the highest regard for patient safety and when questions arise to care directives, care sequences, and/or medication selections and dosages, answers should be sought via on-line medical control during real-time patient care and via the medical directors/OMD personnel during protocol training and review events.

-In addition to this "Reference Edition" of these protocols, a "Field Edition" can be found at the Medical Control Board/Office of the Medical Director website (www.okctulomd.com).
-The Field Edition excludes the extensive medical literature references organized by individual protocol that reflect the evidence-based medicine used in protocol development in an effort to make the field edition more usable as a real-time clinical care resource.
+In addition to this "Field Edition" of these protocols, a "Reference Edition" can be found at the Medical Control Board/Office of the Medical Director website (www.okctulomd.com).
+The Reference Edition contains the extensive medical literature references organized by individual protocol that reflect the evidence-based medicine used in protocol development.
+For early 2019, 19 protocols have been updated with medical literature released since the development of the protocols used throughout much of 2017-8.